robinsonraju/robinsonraju.github.io/_posts/2015-09-21-simple-map-reduce-job.md

 At a high level, Mapper just assigns 1 to each word, Reducer adds up the count.

 ## Mapper
+The map method takes key, value and context as inputs.
+The key represents the name of a document and the value is the contents of the document.
+For e.g, a record in a file.
+The map method below uses StringTokenizer to split the record into words, loops through the words and writes a 2-tuple (word, 1) into the context.
+Each mapper does this and what we get in the end is a list of key-value pairs.

 	import java.io.IOException;
 	import java.util.StringTokenizer;